davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 Gregorio-Hosgri faults restores to southern California latitudes, adjacent to the Mojave plateau and extended southern California batholith.
-Partial subduction and stalling of the Monterey plate occurred along the outer edge of the Franciscan complex, a further ~250 km south of the structural profile shown here [@fig:reconstruction].
+Partial subduction and stalling of the Monterey plate occurred along the outer edge of the Franciscan complex, ~250 km south of the inner part of the structural profile [@fig:reconstruction].

 ## Geodynamic implausibility of the Neogene stalled slab{#sec:stalled-slab-bad}